cyberillo/kali-mcp-server/README.md

 ## Key Features

-*   **🎯 Comprehensive Offensive Security Toolkit**: Natively exposes distinct categories of penetration testing tools to your LLM.
+- **🎯 Comprehensive Offensive Security Toolkit**: Natively exposes distinct categories of penetration testing tools to your LLM.
 The server logically categorizes capabilities, including dedicated modules for **Password Cracking & Brute Forcing**, as well as **Exploitation & Sniffing**.
-*   **📦 Automated & Isolated Containerization**: The included Docker configuration ensures a frictionless, reproducible setup.
+- **📦 Automated & Isolated Containerization**: The included Docker configuration ensures a frictionless, reproducible setup.
 It utilizes the `DEBIAN_FRONTEND=noninteractive` environment variable to suppress manual prompts during Debian package installations, guaranteeing a fully automated build process.
-*   **Native MCP SDK Integration**: Built robustly on top of the official `mcp` Python SDK.
+- **Native MCP SDK Integration**: Built robustly on top of the official `mcp` Python SDK.
 The environment is flexible, allowing the SDK to be installed globally within the isolated container (`--break-system-packages`) or via a localized Python virtual environment.
-*   **⚡ Standardized `stdio` Transport**: Utilizes direct standard input/output for JSON-RPC communication, bypassing complex network configurations and ensuring out-of-the-box compatibility with AI IDEs (like Cursor and VS Code) and desktop clients (like Claude Desktop).
+- **⚡ Standardized `stdio` Transport**: Utilizes direct standard input/output for JSON-RPC communication, bypassing complex network configurations and ensuring out-of-the-box compatibility with AI IDEs (like Cursor and VS Code) and desktop clients (like Claude Desktop).

 ## Prerequisites

 The required dependencies vary entirely based on your chosen execution method.

 ### Option A: 🐳 Docker Execution (Recommended)

 By using Docker, the server runs in an isolated container that automatically provisions Python 3, `pip`, and an extensive suite of Kali Linux tools (including `nmap`, `sqlmap`, `tcpdump`, and `metasploit-framework`).

-*   **Docker Engine:** Must be installed and running.
+- **Docker Engine:** Must be installed and running.
 This method works perfectly on **Windows**, **macOS**, and **Linux** without requiring any local security tools.

 ### Option B: 🐍 Local Python Execution

 If you choose to run the script directly on your host machine instead of using Docker, your host must have the tools available natively.

-*   **Operating System:** Kali Linux (recommended) or another Linux distribution with the required penetration testing tools installed and in your system's `PATH`.
+- **Operating System:** Kali Linux (recommended) or another Linux distribution with the required penetration testing tools installed and in your system's `PATH`.
-*   **Python:** Python 3.10 or higher.
+- **Python:** Python 3.10 or higher.
-*   **Dependencies:** The `mcp` Python SDK (`pip install mcp`).
+- **Dependencies:** The `mcp` Python SDK (`pip install mcp`).
-*   **Permissions:** Some exposed tools, such as `tcpdump` for packet sniffing, explicitly require root privileges to execute natively.
+- **Permissions:** Some exposed tools, such as `tcpdump` for packet sniffing, explicitly require root privileges to execute natively.

-## How to Use
+## How to Set Up

 ### 🐳 Option A: Docker Implementation

 Because this server relies on dozens of specific binary tools, packaging it via Docker is the "Gold Standard" approach.

-***
+* * *

 **Dockerfile Breakdown**

 - **Base Image:** The server is built on top of the official `kalilinux/kali-rolling` base image.

 - **Toolchain Installation:** It updates the system and installs essential tools including `nmap`, `sqlmap`, `metasploit-framework`, `gobuster`, `hydra`, and `john`.